ABOUT OCOTILLO BOTÁNICA

 In 2020, Alexis began to incorporate her practices in magick and witchcraft into her herbal practice - something that she had been dreaming about for a long time.
 Combining her love for magick and plants, she pursued education through the Psychic Herbalism Institute to begin her practice of Plant Spirit Healing + clairvoyant plant communication, and now offering these healings alongside Tarot Readings and Herbal Wellness Plans.

 Our process is simple.
 Most of our preparations are born out of a need for something, like a salve for cracked skin or a tincture for easing anxiety.
 Every preparation is something we would, and do use frequently.

 We use a combination of traditional and modern methods for creating, and take time to get to know each herb on a personal level before we work with them.
 The anticipation of straining out a new tincture that's been macerating for a month is one of our happiest moments.
 Herbalism is a slow practice, and we take that to its core.

 We also focus much of our efforts on low waste.
 We love the earth, and we want her to still be around 50 years from now, so part of our mission is a reduce-reuse-recycle philosophy.
 All of our packaging is made with as little waste material as possible.
-Our containers are 100% safe to reuse again and again, and our labels are all water soluble.
+Our containers are 100% safe to reuse again and again, and our labels are all easily removable to encourage re-use.
 We tend to re-use boxes and shipping material we have received from supply deliveries (so don't be surprised if your package arrives in a re-used Mountain Rose Herbs box).
 The desert isn't the easiest place to practice this philosophy, but boy howdy - do we try.